Hothza/fbox/README.md

 There are also two helper methods:

-- is_response_ok?(body) - returns true if FaucetBox respone has status: 200
+- is_response_ok?(body) - returns true if FaucetBox response has status: 200
 - is_address_valid?(address) - checks if given coin address is valid (proper length, correct checksum, etc.)